-Character of Supervision identifies the degree and type of supervisory responsibility in a position or the nature of functional/program supervision, technical direction or advice involved in staff relationships.
+Character of Supervision identifies the degree and type of supervisory responsibility in a position, or the nature of functional/program supervision, technical direction or advice involved in staff relationships.

-($$) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: \Box Not responsible for supervising or providing guidance to anyone. \square \square Provides technical and/or functional guidance to staff and/or students. \square Instructs students and supervises various learning environments. ⊠ ☐ Assigns and checks work of others doing similar work. ☑ □ Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group. $X \square$ Manages the staff and operations of a program area/department. \Box Manages the staff and operations of a division/major department. \Box Manages the staff and operations of several divisions/major departments.
-X \Box Acts as a consultant to College management.
-Other e.g., counselling, coaching.
-Please specify: Coaching: Provides oversight, guidance and direction to the Space Planner and Project Manager.
-May act as a coach to students doing project work.
+($$) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: □□Not responsible for supervising or providing guidance to anyone. ☐ Provides technical and/or functional guidance to staff and/or students. ☐☐ Instructs students and supervises various learning environments. ☐ Assigns and checks work of others doing similar work. ☐ Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group. ☐☐ Manages the staff and operations of a program area/department. ☐☐ Manages the staff and operations of a division/major department. ☐☐ Manages the staff and operations of several divisions/major departments. ☐ Acts as a consultant to College management. ☑ Other e.g., counselling, coaching.
+Please specify: Coaching: May act as a coach to students doing project work.
 Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.
-Project ManagerSpace Planner Space Finite Contractors Consultants Strategic capital planning committee Space Committee
+Architects, Engineers Contractors Strategic capital planning committee Possible bursary students